Breath Test Machines for alcohol are unreliable and invalid

 We call them “interferents.”
 They interfere with the operation of infrared breath alcohol machines.
 Interferents block the infrared light the same way alcohol molecules do.
 They cause a false reading for alcohol.

-Other physical causes of false readings
+Other physical causes of false readings on a breath test

 Other problems with the breath test machine include: